 - The felt-lined flinger seal for effective sealing against dirt.

 - The inner race ball-path is zone hardened, so that the extended section could be left in its original soft state.
 Thus, the set- screw holes locking the unit to the shaft could be drilled and tapped

-Sealmaster continued to grow and in 1966 a new plant and office facility was constructed on a 40 acre site on the eastern edge of Aurora.
+Sealmaster® continued to grow and in 1966 a new plant and office facility was constructed on a 40 acre site.
+The site was located on the eastern edge of Aurora, IL.
 In 1969, Borg-Warner Corporation of Chicago purchased the Stephens-Adamson Co., merging it into the Morse Chain Division located in Ithaca, New York.
 Morse chain was established in 1898 as a manufacturer of bicycle and automotive drive chains.
 Their business grew as the automotive industry prospered and Morse continued to be the leader in the automotive engine timing business.
 In addition, the Morse developed HYVO chain which is used in the drive line of a number of the world's cars.

 1983 was the year that Emerson Electric Company added Morse Industrial to their portfolio of companies.
-This gave the Emerson two mounted bearing product lines, Browning and Sealmaster.
-In compliance with Federal Trade Commission findings, Emerson sold the Browning mounted ball bearing business to Hub City under violation of monopoly laws.
-Emerson was determined to keep a mounted ball bearing brand under the Browning name alive and initiated the manufacture of a revitalized product line.
-Browning manufacturing was established in 1896 as The Ohio Valley Pulley Works.
-Their business expanded into V-belts, sheaves, bushings, sprockets, gears, and speed reducers.
+This resulted in Emerson having two mounted bearing product lines: Browning and Sealmaster.
+In compliance with Federal Trade Commission findings, Emerson sold the Browning mounted ball bearing business to Hub City.
+Power Transmission Solutions™ was determined to keep a mounted ball bearing brand Browning®.
+So, it initiated the manufacture of a revitalized product line.
+Browning® Manufacturing was established in 1896 as The Ohio Valley Pulley Works.
+Their business expanded into: